quicken/filefocus/README.md

 # File Focus

-File focus is useful when you are working on a large project and want quick access to a set of files and folders that are spread throughout your project.

-By creating “Focus Groups” you can re-organise the files and folders in virtual folders.

-For example, when working in mono-repo you can organise a subset of files and folders from multiple projects inside a virtual folder for quick access.
+Simplify workspace file and folder navigation.
+Organise the files and folders related to a specific task inside focus groups for easy access and navigation.

+As you work on a project you can add files and folders to one or more “focus groups”.
+You can then quickly navigate folders or open files within a “focus group”.

-If you like this extension please consider subscribing to my channel.
+If you like this vs-code extension please consider subscribing to my channel.

 - https://www.youtube.com/channel/UCaWdpWiu450QyJYb_Hie6lA
 - https://www.herdingbits.com